ervwalter/octopress-ewal/source/_posts/2012-09-08-octopress-customizations.markdown

 - Setting up Rake-Rewrite
 - Making the 404 page actually return a 404 status
 - Notifying Google, Bing, and Ping-o-matic after I make new posts
-- Deployming to Heroku using an alternative approach
+- Deploying to Heroku using an alternative approach

 You can also see these changes in this [GitHub repository](https://github.com/ervwalter/octopress-ewal) if you prefer.